jindeok/Face_MBTI_webAPP/README.md

 <img src="https://user-images.githubusercontent.com/35905280/126366824-956f8e88-5adf-4348-9687-9681e2e78f27.png" width="300" height="600">

-you can upload any images to the Wep application.~!

 The CNN(Convolutional Neural Network)-based AI model will predict your MBTI personality based on your face features.